Fort Lee lane closure scandal: Christie's responses

 During his monthly talk radio broadcast on February 3, Christie said he was cooperating with subpoenas from the state legislative committee and the U.S. Attorney to his governor's office, which began turning over documents to the legislative committee earlier in the day and would continue to do so as the requested items were located.

 On April 17, Christie enacted two recommendations of the Mastro report.
 He eliminated the Office of Legislative and Intergovernmental Affairs, which had been headed by Bridget Kelly.
 He named Patrick E. Hobbs, dean of Seton Hall University School of Law, Christie's alma mater, as a part-time ombudsman to address complaints about misconduct, enhance ethics training and accountability, and improve electronic communications in the governor's office.
 Critics noted that Christie's staff and others had used personal e-mails to avoid public scrutiny.

 Hobbs retained his Seton Hall post.
 Hobbs asserted that Christie had given him "full authority and independence" and would leave the job if he felt impeded.
 The United States Ombudsman Association recommends, however, that ombudsmen be appointed by entities outside of their jurisdiction, preferably by a legislature, to avoid any questions about independence.
 In 2006, as U.S. Attorney, Christie approved Bristol-Myers Squibb's endowment of an ethics chair at Seton Hall's law school in a controversial prosecution settlement.
 After a controversy arose over this agreement, Hobbs wrote a letter in 2006 to the editor of The Wall Street Journal praising Christie.
 Hobbs said he has had a 15-year professional relationship with Christie, and denied the Bristol-Meyers-Squibb arrangement would compromise his role as ombudsman.

 On April 24, Christie denied creating a "culture of divisiveness" or that perceptions about his attitude may have led others to plan and allow the lane closures to occur as retaliation.
 "If in fact I created a culture where people were going after each other, then how did we do all these things together with Republicans and Democrats?"
 Christie asked during a Brick, New Jersey town hall meeting.
 The Star-Ledger editorial board answered that Richard Nixon had cut deals with Democrats, but had still abused power; and that despite Christie's early bipartisanship, he has thrown himself into several partisan standoffs; and that his personal style had always been "vindictive and aggressive"; and concluded that Christie "created the culture that inspired" the lane closures.

 After the May 2015 indictment of Baroni and Kelly and the Wildstein guilty plea, Christie said that the outcome of the federal investigation was a vindication.
 He said on Twitter "Today's charges make clear that what I've said from day one is true", and "I had no knowledge or involvement in the planning or execution of this act."

+Christie again said he had "no knowledge of" the planning of the event during a June 2023 town hall event on CNN.